sylvandb/gruvin9x/trunk/pcbv4/readme.txt

   it can't find
 * Amalgamated the projects KiCAD libraries, and restructured their directories to better reflect KiCAD's own library structure.
 (They confuse me less this way)
-* Changed the sdcard board only to accept the library changes, no physical changes

 =====================
 = Component changes =